 Data rows from an external data source.
 For example, the data rows that are returned by a SQL SELECT statement issued to a relational database are a result set.
 A stored procedure can return one or more result sets.

-data row, data source, database, SQL SELECT statement, stored procedure right outer join role See security role.
+data row, data source, database, SQL SELECT statement, stored procedure right outer join role

 See outer join.